 DUSTY CAMERON MEMORIAL SCHOLARSHIP

 This scholarship is awarded annually through the Foundation by friends of the Cameron Family.
 Dusty, a fifth-grade student at Beckemeyer School, passed away in 2003 after a lengthy illness.

 EDUCATIONAL FOUNDATION SCHOLARSHIPS

 Scholarships ranging from $500-$1000 are presented annually to graduates of Hillsboro High School by the Educational Foundation.
 Funding for these scholarships is made possible by donations from alumni that are designed toward scholarships.
-Included in the 2015 Scholarship program will be the following scholarships: Mary Ann Pretnar Memorial Scholarship; Robert Zimmerman Memorial Scholarship; Dkupabai Mekala Memorial Scholarship, as well as a number of scholarships provided by donations by alumni.
+Included in the 2015 Scholarship program will be the following scholarships: Mary Ann Bernardini Pretnar Memorial Scholarship; Robert Zimmerman Memorial Scholarship; Krupabai Mekala Memorial Scholarship, as well as a number of scholarships provided by donations by alumni.
 All scholarships listed above will use the Educational Foundation Scholarship application.

 EDWARDS A. GOYAK SCHOLARSHIP

 This $1000.00 scholarship was established by the late Elizabeth Goyak in honor of her late husband Edward.
 Mr. Goyak grew up in Taylor Springs.
 He graduated from Hillsboro High School.
 Mr. Goyak had an intense interest in government and public administration.
 This scholarship is designed to be awarded to an individual who wishes to study civics, government, of public affairs.
 Mrs. Goyak enjoys hearing from the recipient of the scholarship and is very interested in higher education for young people.
 Individuals interested in applying for this award should contact the Hillsboro High School counseling staff.

 ELLEN MCGURTY NURSING SCHOLARSHIP